ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

 * Ensure your project has sufficient quota for GPUs.
 To learn more, see [About GPUs](https://cloud.google.com/kubernetes-engine/docs/concepts/gpus#gpu_quota) and [Allocation quotas](https://cloud.google.com/compute/resource-usage#gpu_quota).
 * To get access to the Gemma models for deployment to GKE, you must first sign the license consent agreement then generate a Hugging Face access token.
 Make sure the token has `Write` permission.

-## Creating the GKE cluster with L4 nodepools
+## Creating the GKE cluster with L4 nodepool

 Let’s start by setting a few environment variables that will be used throughout this post.
 You should modify these variables to meet your environment and needs.